surfer190/fixes/docs/about.md

 This website is a repo of documentation, notes, summaries, fixes and solutions on software development and related topics.
 It mainly serves as a personal reference for my research, studies and findings.

 I primarily develop web related services and deliver cloud solutions.
-The fields of web development and cloud services is so wide and expansive.
-It touched on a multitude of topics across the entire technology spectrum.
+The fields of web development, automation and cloud services is so wide and expansive.
+These fields touch on a multitude of topics across the entire technology spectrum.

-> There is always new things to learn and you are free to choose what you learn and at what depth
+> There is always new and (great) old things to learn and the cool thing is you are free to choose what you learn and at what depth

 ### How to Contribute